Wyatt Earp: Charged with murder

 Ike Clanton filed murder charges against the Earps and Holliday on October 30.
 Justice Wells Spicer convened a preliminary hearing on October 31 to determine whether enough evidence existed to go to trial.
 In an unusual proceeding, he took written and oral testimony from about thirty witnesses over more than a month.
 Sheriff Behan testified that the Cowboys had not resisted but had thrown up their hands and turned out their coats to show that they were not armed.
 He said that Tom McLaury threw open his coat to show that he was not armed and that the first two shots were fired by the Earp party.
 Behan insisted that Holliday had fired first using a nickel-plated revolver, although other witnesses reported seeing him carrying a messenger shotgun immediately beforehand.

 The Earps hired experienced trial lawyer Thomas Fitch as defense counsel.
 Since Virgil was confined to bed due to his wounds, Wyatt testified in a written statement that he drew his gun only after Clanton and McLaury went for their pistols.
-He detailed the Earps' previous troubles with the Clantons and McLaurys and explained that they had intended to disarm the Cowboys, and that his party had fired in self-defense.
+He detailed the Earps' previous troubles with the Clantons and McLaurys and explained that they had intended to disarm the Cowboys and that his party had fired in self-defense.
 Fitch produced contradictory testimony from prosecution witnesses during cross-examination, during which they appeared to dodge his questions or said that they could not remember.

 Justice Spicer ruled on November 30 that there was not enough evidence to indict the men.
 He said that the evidence indicated that the Earps and Holliday acted within the law and that Virgil had deputized Holliday and Wyatt.
 The Earps and Holliday were free, but their reputations had been tarnished.
 The Cowboys in Tombstone looked upon the Earps as robbers and murderers and plotted revenge.

 Cowboys' revenge

 Virgil was ambushed on December 28 while walking between saloons on Allen Street in Tombstone, and he was maimed by a shotgun blast that struck his left arm and shoulder.
 Ike Clanton's hat was found in the back of the building across Allen Street from where the shots were fired.
 Wyatt wired U.S. Marshal Crawley P. Dake, asking to be appointed as a deputy U.S. marshal with authority to select his own deputies.
 Dake granted the request in late January and provided the Earps with some funds that he borrowed from Wells Fargo, variously reported as between $500 and $3,000.

-In mid-January, Earp's ally, Rickabaugh, sold the Oriental Saloon to Earp's adversary, Milt Joyce, and Wyatt sold his gambling concessions at the hotel.
+In mid-January, Earp's ally Rickabaugh sold the Oriental Saloon to Earp's adversary Milt Joyce, and Wyatt sold his gambling concessions at the hotel.
 The Earps also raised some funds from sympathetic business owners in town.
-Wyatt and Virgil submitted their resignations to Dake on February 2, 1882, being tired of the criticism leveled against them, but he refused to accept them because their accounts had not been settled.
+Wyatt and Virgil submitted their resignations to Dake on February 2, 1882, being tired of the criticism leveled against them, but Dake refused to accept them because their accounts had not been settled.
 That same day, Wyatt sent a message to Ike Clanton that he wanted to reconcile their differences, which Clanton refused.